awsdocs/aws-amplify-console-user-guide/doc_source/to-add-a-custom-domain-managed-by-amazon-route-53.md

    \(Optional\) You can modify the default configuration if you want to add subdomains only\.
 To change the default configuration, choose **Rewrites and redirects** from the navigation pane, configure your domain, and then choose **Save**\.
 ![\[Screenshot of the Add domain section in the Amplify console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-customdomain-configureUpdate.png)
 **Note**
- It can take up to 24 hours for the DNS to propagate and to issue the SSL certificate\.
+ It can take up to 24 hours for the DNS to propagate and to issue the certificate\.
 For help with resolving errors that occur, see [Troubleshooting custom domains](custom-domain-troubleshoot-guide.md)\.